 The slender profile of steel, its strength and light weight makes it an ideal option and no cranes are required to assemble the framework, which saves time and money.

 Prefabricated frames are easy and quick to assemble and on-site wastage is almost eliminated.
 Frames fit together with logic and simplicity and being dimensionally stable, once erected they will not move or warp.
 Reduced waste on building sites means fewer bins are required.

 All our steel frames are designed and inspected by professional engineering consultants and architects to ensure Building Code Compliance in all aspects.
-Every project of Steel Frame Solutions are covered by third party engineer’s producer statements PS1 and PS4 for council consented plans.
+Every project of Steel Frame Solutions can be covered by third party engineer’s producer statements PS1 and PS4 for council consented plans if required.

 building with Steel